dfanology/dfanology.github.io/_posts/2011-10-08-orchid-pavilion.md

+---
+layout: post
+title: Preface to the Orchid Pavilion
+---

 "This is the ninth year of Yonghe (353 A.D.), kueichou in the cycle.
 We met in late spring at the Orchid Pavilion in Shanyin to celebrate the Water Festival.

 All the scholar friends are gathered, and there is a goodly mixture of old and young.
 In the background lie high peaks and deep forests, while a clear, gurgling brook catches the light to the right and to the left.
 We then arrange ourselves, sitting on its bank, drinking in succession from the goblet as it floats down the stream.
 No music is provided, but with drinking and with song, our hearts are gay and at ease.
 It is a clear spring day with a mild, caressing breeze.
 The vast universe, throbbing with life, lies spread before us, entertaining the eye and pleasing the spirit and all the senses.
 It is perfect.